partykit/partykit/apps/docs/src/content/docs/guides/validating-client-inputs.md

 }
 ```

-In addition to runtime validation, `zod` uses TypeScript type inference to add an additional layer of type safety to your program, so in the `switch` statement, each type of message:
+In addition to runtime validation, `zod` uses TypeScript type inference to add an additional layer of type safety to your program, so in the above `switch` statement, each type of message is typed based on its schema like below:

 ```ts
 case "remove":